CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9C - Solar Eclipses.md

 d'\\0 \\\mu'
 \end{bmatrix}
 ```
-To transform into fundamental coordinates, we only need to multiply by a rotation about the equatorial $x$ axis by $90\degree - d$ since the transformation about the $z$ axis by $a - 90\degree$ does not change anything about the $z$-axis component of the rotation vector.
+To transform into fundamental coordinates, we only need to multiply by a rotation about the equatorial $x$ axis by $90\degree - d$ since the transformation about the $z$ axis by $a - 90\degree$ does not change anything about the rotation vector.
 Therefore:
 ```math
 \boldsymbol{\omega} = \begin{bmatrix}
 1 & 0 & 0 \\